 We've got Answers.
 Ask Phil

-Olivia, my friend was pretty quick to get back to me, so: he recommends children should not be taken further afield than Dili (the capital) and then only for... read more »almost 6 years ago
+Olivia, my friend was pretty quick to get back to me, so: he recommends children should not be taken further afield than Dili (the capital) and then only for... read more »about 6 years ago